-The unit of analysis will be the participant with a history of oesophageal variceal bleeding according to the intervention group to which the participant was randomly assigned.
+The unit of analysis will be the participant undergoing treatment for bleeding oesophageal varices according to the intervention group to which the participant is randomly assigned.

 Cluster randomised clinical trials

 We will include cluster randomised clinical trials provided that the effect estimate adjusted for cluster correlation is available.
 If this is not available, we will include such trials if sufficient information to calculate the design effect is available from the trial because this will allow us to take clustering into account.
 We will also assess additional domains of risk of bias for cluster randomised trials according to guidance in the Cochrane Handbook for Systematic Reviews of Interventions (Higgins 2011).